jonnor/ESC-CNN-microcontroller/report/report.md

 In [@AudioCodingSensorGrid], authors propose a compressed noise profile based on lossy compression of spectrograms.
 For 125ms time resolution the bit-rate is between 400 and 1400 bits per second, however this gave a 5 percentage points reduction in classification accuracy.
-This is shown as case B. of Figure \ref{figure:sensornetworks-coding}.
+This is shown as case B) of Figure \ref{figure:sensornetworks-coding}.

 Others have proposed to use neural networks to produce an audio "embedding" inspired by the success of word embeddings[@rong2014word2vec] for Natural Language Processing.
-This is shown as case C. of Figure \ref{figure:sensornetworks-coding}).
+This is shown as case C) of Figure \ref{figure:sensornetworks-coding}.
 In VGGish[@VGGish] model trained on Audioset[@AudioSet]
 a 8-bit, 128 dimensional embedding per 1 seconds clips,
 leading to a datarate of 1024 bits per second.